-The Land Use and Environment Committee previously reviewed and approved the scope and schedule for public involvement and outreach for this project (attached).
-The Committee also approved a charter (attached) for a Missing Middle Work Group which included diverse perspectives on housing and neighborhood issues.
+The Land Use and Environment Committee approved the scope and schedule for public involvement and outreach for this project.
+The Committee also approved a charter for a Missing Middle Work Group which included diverse perspectives on housing and neighborhood issues.
 The Work Group met eight times from March - October 2017.
 The City Council also held a study session on the Missing Middle project September 19, 2017.